aghontpi/ad-silence/README.md

 # Ad-silence

-> Remove ads in Accuradio, Spotify, Tidal & Pandora.
+> Remove ads in Accuradio, Spotify, Tidal, Pandora or Any App.

 <p align="left">
   <br/>